leminhtuan2015/Today-I-Learn/javascript/js.md

 Question: Are there examplary libraries that can be said as primarily functional or object orientated?
 Answer:
-  - Well, most of the libraries are like JavaScript itself in that they support multiple programming paradigms
+  - Most of the libraries are like JavaScript itself in that they support multiple programming paradigms
-    - However, JQuery has a strong flavor of functional programming,
+    - However, JQuery has a strong flavor of functional programming
-    - while Ext.js is a completely object oriented javascript library.
+    - while Ext.js is a completely object oriented javascript library
 ```

 - Vậy nghĩa là Javascript(JS) là ngôn ngữ hỗ cả FUNCTIONAL ORIENTED, OBJECT ORIENTED và nhiều kiến trúc khác nữa.